Can I keep red cherry shrimp with ghost shrimp?

 Adequate Feeding

 Ensure you’re providing enough food for all your tank inhabitants.
-Both Red Cherry Shrimp and Ghost Shrimp are scavengers and will eatOpens in a new tab. a variety of foods.
+Both Red Cherry Shrimp and Ghost Shrimp are scavengers and will eat a variety of foods.
 Supplement their diet with high-quality shrimp pellets, blanched vegetables, and occasional protein sources.

 Provide Plenty of Hiding Spots